Quving/newsminer/README.md

 For the first, only German texts will be analyzed.
 These texts will be provided by the [Newsbox-Api](https://newsbox.quving.com), which will aggregate new news at regular intervals.
 Goal is to obtain a LDA-Model that is capable of clustering the news.

+## Result and Demo
+The visualization of the LDA can be found on https://newsmap.quving.com.

 ## Setup